 This popular travel rewards card is perfect for those who want to earn travel rewards, but don’t necessarily need all the benefits of an expensive premium rewards card.
 Furthermore, it has many advantages when it comes time to rent a car.
 Its coverage is primary and it covers you anywhere in the world that you rent a car — as there are no excluded countries.
 It also has a relatively large list of covered vehicle types that still covers pickups, SUVs, and select luxury cars.

 In addition, this card offers a great rewards program that earns you double points for car rentals and all other travel purchases including airfare, hotels, and cruises.
 Points are earned in Chase’s Ultimate Rewards program and can be redeemed for gift cards, merchandise, cash back, and travel reservations.
 Or, your rewards can be transferred to airline miles or hotel points with seven different airlines and four different hotel programs.
-There’s a $95 annual fee for this card that’s waived the first year, and no foreign transaction fees.
+There’s a $95 annual fee for this card, and no foreign transaction fees.

 How A Credit Card’s Rental Car Insurance Works

 It’s fantastic that most credit cards offer some sort of rental car insurance, but the details of this coverage can be difficult to find and hard to understand.

 Here are some basic facts that apply to all credit cards with car rental insurance:

 - To use a credit card’s rental car insurance, you must pay for the rental using your card (coupons are OK).
 And while most credit cards’ rental car insurance policies aren’t valid when you redeem points or miles for your rental, some cards, such as The Platinum Card® from American Express, offer insurance on rentals paid for with its rewards program.